AzuriteGray/cooking-site/README.md

 you arrive on the site in the header you can see a link to the recipes, all recipes have a photo of the finished dish before you click on it and you can when you click on it you will be taken to a list of ingriedients and a step by step list

+## Features

+### home page

+- navbar          - allows you to skip to certain parts of the home page
+- recipe links    - allows you to visit each recipe shown by name and photo
+- About us music  - lets you listen to spotify music while cooking

+### recipe pages

+- navbar          - lets you go back to homepage and the part of the homepage youd like to be at
+- video           - shows a video of food being sauteed

+## Technologies Used

+Bootstrap 3.3.7 from www.getbootstrap.com
+    to create the basic layout of the website

+Java by bootstrap from www.getbootstrap.com
+    To make the website more mobile friendly

+Java by Jquery from www.jquery.com
+    To make the bootstrap java work

+## Testing

+## Deployment

+## credit

+Media

+Logo made by me
+Cutting boardphoto Photo by Katie Smith on Unsplash.com Chocolate Mousse photo by Betty crocker
+Skagenröra photo from Receptfavoriter.se
+Pasta photo from Eatingwell.com
+4 plates photo by vernon raineil on uplash.com
+Video by pixabay on pexels.com